Choosing a comfortable pen

 Practice good posture

 When writing for a long period of time, it is vital that you use good posture.
 Firstly, you’ll need to sit up straight yet relaxed position.
 This will allow you to get a better view of what you are writing so you can spot mistakes as early as possible.
-With your thumb and first figure, loosely grip the pen (as displayed on the picture).
+With your thumb and first finger, loosely grip the pen (as displayed on the picture).
 This will allow you to make comfortable pen strokes.
 Some people say that it is good to position your sheet of paper straight in front of you.
 This is apparently due to it improving the neatness of how you write and the whole general experience.
 Although a recent survey shows that 94.2% prefer writing at an angle due to it being more comfortable and getting neater results.
 It is vital that you lean over the page when you are writing; this is so you can identify mistakes earlier rather than later.
 It also gives you a better view of the page.